brain-machine-intelligence/Platforms/README.md

 # 2020-11-27
-We share the three Unity environments.
+We share the four Unity environments.

 ## requirements (Library + Dataset)
 **Unity 2018.3.0f2** (only tested on 3.0f2)